Tuscan Sausage Soup is hearty, delicious, and will feed an army!!

 Enter: Tuscan Sausage Soup.
 It’s got everything you want in a soup during the winter: it warms you up from the inside out, with a bit of a kick to keep things interesting.
 Plus there’s veggies and beans in addition to meat and noodles, so sneaking in some healthy, right?
 Best of all, this recipe makes enough to feed a small army.
 In all seriousness I don’t own a pot big enough to make this all in one batch.
 Instead, get partway through and then freeze half, which means another meal in the freezer for that extra hectic week you’ve got coming up!

 I used spicy sausage here and thought the flavor was perfect.
 But if spicy isn’t your jam, just use sweet Italian sausage and nix the cayenne.

 The recipe works with almost any pasta too.
 This time I used macaroni (mostly because that was already in my pantry), but my favorites are mini shells or rotini!
 Those mini bow ties are fun too.
-The recipe I based it on used shells.

 This is the type of recipe that you can adjust the broth amount to suit your soup preference.
 If you want a more stew-like consistency (like my husband), use less liquid and add it in only as you need it.